What is Email Marketing? The Complete Guide for 2023

 Most email service providers have a preview option, which you’ll want to use to see what your email looks like on a mobile device.
 The elements that look great on a desktop may not look so good on a mobile device.

-Fix any errors you find, and you are ready to hit Send!
+Fix any errors you find, do one final check, and you are ready to hit Send!

-All email service providers offer email analytics.
-Take advantage of this data.
-You can learn a lot from it.
+All email service providers offer email analytics, and it’s crucial to take advantage of this data since you can learn a lot from it.

-What works for one business or email campaign doesn’t necessarily work for another, so you need to analyze your metrics and regularly test new ideas.
-Track and pay close attention to the click-through rate and unsubscribe rate.
+It’s important to keep in mind that what works for one business or email campaign doesn’t work for another, so you need to analyze your metrics and regularly test new ideas.
+Track and pay close attention to metrics such as your open rate, click-through rate and unsubscribe rate.

-Your unsubscribe rates will tell you if you’re targeting the right people for your list and if you’re providing them with enough value for them to stick around.
+Also pay attention to your unsubscribe rates, as they will tell you if you’re targeting the right people for your list and if you’re providing them with enough value for them to stick around.

-Run a test by sending your email at different times and days.
-See what works best for your audience.
-Generally speaking, sending emails in the middle of the afternoon on a Tuesday, Wednesday, or Thursday works best.
+It’s also a good idea to run a test by sending your email at different times and days and seeing how that impacts your open rates.
+Generally speaking, sending emails in the middle of the afternoon on a Tuesday, Wednesday, or Thursday works best, but it’s worth your while to test this and see what days and times work best for your audience.

-Everyone should follow a few simple practices to get the best results from their email marketing and keep their email subscribers happy.
+Everyone should follow a few best practices to get the best results from their email marketing and keep their email subscribers happy.
+Here are some of the most important tips to help you make the most of your email marketing campaigns.

 You might be tempted to build your list by buying or renting someone else’s list, but that’s a bad idea.